Alaxe/stealth/README.md

 # stealth
-A stealth game about stealing.
+A stealth game about stealing. (stealing not implemented yet.)